linode/docs/docs/marketplace-docs/guides/apache-spark-cluster/index.md

 NGINX is installed on the master node as a reverse proxy to the worker nodes.
 The user interface URL is the domain (or rDNS value if no domain was entered).
 The workers are available via this reverse proxy setup.
 To access the UI on the master, you will need to provide the username and password that were specified during the cluster deployment.
 These credentials are also available at `/home/$USER/.credentials` for reference.

 A Let's Encrypt Certificate is installed in the NGINX configuration.
-Using NGINX as a revewrse proxy allows for both authentication to the front-end UI, and simplicity when it comes to renewing the Let's Encrypt certificates for HTTPS.
+Using NGINX as a reverse proxy allows for both authentication to the front-end UI, and simplicity when it comes to renewing the Let's Encrypt certificates for HTTPS.

 ## Cluster Deployment Architecture